Reinhold Messner: Gasherbrum I

 Together with Peter Habeler, Messner made a second ascent of Gasherbrum I on 10 August 1975, becoming the first man ever to climb more than two eight-thousanders.
 It was the first time a mountaineering expedition succeeded in scaling an eight-thousander using alpine style climbing.
-Until that point, all fourteen 8000-meter peaks had been summitted using the expedition style, though Hermann Buhl had earlier advocated "West Alpine Style" (similar to "capsule" style, with a smaller group relying on minimal fixed ropes).
+Until that point, all fourteen 8000-meter peaks had been summited using the expedition style, though Hermann Buhl had earlier advocated "West Alpine Style" (similar to "capsule" style, with a smaller group relying on minimal fixed ropes).

 Messner reached the summit again in 1984, this time together with Hans Kammerlander.
 This was achieved as part of a double ascent where, for the first time, two eight-thousander peaks (Gasherbrum I and II) were climbed without returning to base camp.
 Again, this was done in alpine style, i.e. without the pre-location of stores.
 Filmmaker Werner Herzog accompanied the climbers along the 150 km approach to base camp, interviewing them extensively about why they were making the climb, if they could say; they could not.
 Messner became emotional on camera when he recalled having to tell his mother about his brother's death.

 It took a week for the two climbers to summit both peaks and return to camp, after which Herzog interviewed them again.
 His documentary, The Dark Glow of the Mountains, with some footage the two climbers shot during the expedition on portable cameras, was released the following year.